a

 Tammy, born Tammy Clark, shared a very special bond that continues to this day.
 Of all of her grandchildren, Tammy showed the most interest in painting and drawing along with being the best cowgirl she could be.
 Betty taught Tammy how to see the beauty if every day things.
 Betty was never rich in monetary ways, but her life has been enriched by the every day beauty around her.
 That is something she passed onto Tammy, and taught her to capture in not only art, but in how she faces every day.

 Betty’s gift as a mentor was not limited to her family.
 Community is something she holds dear even to this day.
-In her 99 years she has influenced the lives of so many, from teaching all of her girls to cook, sew, paint and appreciate good horses, to doing the same for neighbors and friends, to spending countless days cooking for the community and being a confidant to the ones she holds close to her heart.
-Her life has been her own Fellowship and was the inspiration behind the Art of the Cowgirl Fellowship Program.
+In her 101 years she influenced the lives of so many, from teaching all of her girls to cook, sew, paint and appreciate good horses, to doing the same for neighbors and friends, to spending countless days cooking for the community and being a confidant to the ones she holds close to her heart.
+Her life was her own Fellowship and was the inspiration behind the Art of the Cowgirl Fellowship Program.

-In honor of Grandma Betty we have created the Betty Kunesh Legacy Award.
+Grandma Betty passed away July 11, 2023.
+In honor of Grandma Betty, we continue to honor her life and impact through the Betty Kunesh Legacy Award.
 This award is to be given to a woman who has been nominated by someone who they have influenced.
 Our hope is to honor those special women who are not always in the lime light: the women who work hard their whole lives leading by example, embracing fellowship and community.

 JUDY ELAM